kdukdu/django-shop/README.md

 ## Simulate payments to test Stripe integration

-To simulate transactions without moving any money you can use special values in test mode.
+To simulate success transactions without moving any money you can use special values in test mode.

 >Use the card number: 4242 4242 4242 4242
 >